What is Dispersion in Statistics

-The measure of dispersion contains almost the same unit as the quantity being measured.
-There are many Measures of Dispersion found which help us to get more insights into the data:
+The measures of dispersion contain almost the same unit as the quantity being measured.
+There are many Measures of Dispersion found that help us to get more insights into the data:

 So as per the above, we can divide the data into two categories which are:

 Range: Range is the measure of the difference between the largest and smallest value of the data variability.
-The range is the simplest form of Measure of Dispersion.
+The range is the simplest form of Measures of Dispersion.

 Mean (μ): Mean is calculated as the average of the numbers.
 To calculate the Mean, add all the outcomes and then divide it with the total number of terms.

 - Mean = (sum of all the terms / total number of terms)